ed963/smooth_image_arc/README.md

 ![](examples/comparison.png)

-The arc on the left has been drawn with the GD `imagearc` function, and the arc on the right has been drawn with `imagefilledarc`.
+The arc on the left has been drawn with the GD `imagearc` function, and the arc on the right has been drawn with `smoothImageArc`.

 ## Requirements